lexiconhq/lexicon/documentation/docs/setup.md

   - Then run `npm run start` again.
   - If the issue persists, you should look for the latest guidance from Expo on how to clear the cache, as it has been known to change.

+Other tools that can be used to debug network requests include [Reactotron](https://github.com/infinitered/reactotron), which helps in debugging requests and responses from the Discourse instance.

+How to Use Reactotron:

+- Install Reactotron on your desktop.
+For detailed installation instructions, refer to the [official documentation](https://github.com/infinitered/reactotron?tab=readme-ov-file#installation).
+- Before running the app, make sure to open Reactotron.
+- Run the app, and if the connection is successful, you will see all network requests in Reactotron.

-### Running the Test Suites
+### Running the Test Suites {#run-the-test-suite}

 Before running tests, double-check that your changes don't contain any errors.

-You can run tests across both the frontend and backend codebases sequentially by running the following command from the project root:
+You can run tests frontend codebases by running the following command from the project root:

 ```
 $ npm run test